-Jingshan Park, opposite the northern gate of the Palace Museum was once an imperial garden during the Ming and Qing Dynasties( 1368-1911) and has not opened to public until 1928.
+Jingshan Park, opposite the northern gate of the Forbidden City was once an imperial garden during the Ming and Qing Dynasties( 1368-1911) and has not opened to public until 1928.
 You can see the view of the Imerial Palace from the mountain here.

 Beijing Jingshan Park